 - 1. General Regulations for the Degree of Doctor of Philosophy - 2.
-Research Degrees in the Humanities Division - 3.
-Research Degrees in Asian and Middle Eastern Studies - 4.
+General Regulations Governing Research Degrees - 3.
+Research Degrees in the Humanities Division - 4.
+Research Degrees in Asian and Middle Eastern Studies - 5.
 General Regulations for the Degree of Master of Letters

-If there is a conflict between information in this handbook and the Examination regulations, then you should follow the Examination regulations.
+If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
+If you have any concerns please contact the Senior Academic Administrator, Edmund Howard.

-Comments and criticism of the handbook are always welcome; they should be sent to the Director of Graduate Studies or the Senior Academic Administrator, Chris Mitchell.
+Comments and criticism of the handbook are always welcome; they should be sent to the Director of Graduate Studies (Margaret Hillenbrand) or the Senior Academic Administrator.